saracen24/UnscentedKalmanFilterCA/README.md

 Used UKF from the [opencv_contrib](https://github.com/opencv/opencv_contrib) tracking library.

-Demo of filtering the estimate of the centroid and rectangle with hardcore noise:
+Demo of filtering the measurement of the centroid and rectangle with hardcore noise:
 - **Blue** - cursor with dispersion noise.
 - **Green** - UKF prediction.
 - **Red** - UKF correction.